panzerdp/dmitripavlutin.com/content/posts/096-arrow-functions/index.md

 When `User` is an arrow function, invoking `new User('Eric Cartman')` throws a `TypeError`.

 ### Cannot be a generator function

-> The arrow function cannot be a generator function.

 Finally, because arrow functions are meant to be light functions, they cannot be used as generator functions: